Courses and Workshops

 - PHYS 7679 Finding Your Scientific Voice (3 cr.
 I. Cohen) This course workshops your 10 minute scientific presentations in a safe and playful environment.
 You will develop performance practices that enable you to tell a credible and entertaining story in a confident manner.
 Don’t miss this opportunity to hone your research presentation skills from top to bottom.

 Careers Beyond Academia holds regular workshops to help you hone skills needed for your professional future.
 Explore our calendar of events to see which ones match your availability and interests.
-We routinely advertise activities from on and off campus and sometimes offer to reimburse for your travel to nearby workshops.
+We routinely advertise activities from on and off campus and sometimes offer to reimburse for your travel to nearby workshops or participate in industry-specific events.
 Feel free to contact us to discuss your specific needs.
 Our weekly listserv communication includes many more opportunities.
-Please email email@example.com if you would like to join the listserv.
+Please email firstname.lastname@example.org if you would like to join the listserv.

-The Graduate School calendar of events includes workshops on balance and resilience, writing support, diversity and inclusion, teaching and mentoring, and other topics to support your success.
+The Graduate School calendar of events includes additional workshops on balance and resilience, writing support, diversity and inclusion, teaching and mentoring, and other topics to support your overall success.

 Upstate NY I-CORP 3.5-week virtual course is for researchers working on a deep tech innovation to “get out of the lab” & talk with customers to ID best product-market fit.
 You may apply with a team of 1-3 people.